davidchatting/Approximate/README.md

   approx.connectWiFi();
 ```

 The CloseByMQTT example demonstrates how `Approximate::onceWifiStatus()` can pass a parameter - here `onProximateDevice()` defines a json `String` that contains the details of the MQTT message - a `bool` parameter is also supported.
-Note that for an ESP8266 the WiFi must then be disconnected using  once the MQTT message is sent `Approximate::disconnectWiFi()`, to allow monitoring to resume.
+Note that for an ESP8266 the WiFi must then be disconnected once the MQTT message is sent `Approximate::disconnectWiFi()`, to allow monitoring to resume.

 ### Close By Sonoff - interacting with devices